Biggest space station crowd in decade after SpaceX arrival - WTMJ

 The newcomers will spend six months at the space station.
 They’ll replace four astronauts who will return to Earth in their own Dragon capsule Wednesday to end a half-year mission.
 NASA deliberately planned for a brief overlap so the outgoing SpaceX crew could show the new arrivals around.

-Although this was SpaceX’s third crew flight for NASA, it was the first to use a vehicle that’s flown before, an essential part of Musk’s push to the moon and Mars.
+Although this was SpaceX’s third crew flight for NASA, it was the first to use a vehicle that’s flown before, an essential part of a plan by SpaceX founder and chief executive Elon Musk to push to the moon and Mars.
 The Dragon capsule was used for SpaceX’s first crew launch last May, while the Falcon rocket soaring Friday hoisted crew two in November.

 It was the first time two SpaceX crew Dragons were parked there at the same time — practically side by side.